Routine Blood Biomarkers Reveal a Preclinical Continuum of Multiple Myeloma Risk: Results

-Restricted cubic spline (RCS) analyses based on the fully adjusted Model~3 were used to further characterize the dose--response relationships between each biomarker and incident MM (Figure~\ref{fig:spline}; Supplementary Table~8).
-Overall association $P$-values were highly significant for most biomarkers, and several showed clear evidence of nonlinearity.
+To characterise the shape of the dose--response relationships between biomarkers and incident MM risk, we fitted RCS models for all 20 FDR-significant biomarkers using fully adjusted Model~2 covariates (Figure~\ref{fig:spline}; Supplementary Table~10).
+Overall association $P$-values were highly significant across most biomarker categories, and a substantial proportion showed clear evidence of nonlinearity.

-Protein metabolism markers displayed the most pronounced nonlinear patterns.
-For total protein and albumin/globulin (A/G) ratio, both overall and nonlinear $P$-values were $<0.001$, with steeply increasing hazard ratios (HRs) at the upper end of the distributions and modest risk elevation at very low levels.
-The total protein curve showed relatively flat risk around the median but sharply rising risk at higher $z$-scores, consistent with a hypergammaglobulinemia-driven risk gradient.
-For the A/G ratio, a U-shaped pattern was observed, with the greatest risk at low ratios---compatible with excess globulin production---and a milder increase at high ratios.
-Albumin showed a strong overall association (overall $P<0.001$) with a significant nonlinear component ($P_{\text{nonlinear}}<0.001$), driven by markedly elevated risk at low albumin concentrations and a plateau at higher levels.

-Anemia-related biomarkers also exhibited distinct dose--response shapes.
-Haemoglobin and haematocrit demonstrated extremely small overall $P$-values (both $P<0.001$) but only weak evidence of nonlinearity ($P_{\text{nonlinear}}=0.36$ and $P_{\text{nonlinear}}=0.08$, respectively), indicating largely monotonic inverse associations in which MM risk declined progressively from low to high-normal values.
-In contrast, RBC count showed both a highly significant overall association ($P<0.001$) and clear nonlinearity ($P_{\text{nonlinear}}=0.00$), with risk concentrated at the lower tail of the distribution.
-Among morphological markers, mean corpuscular volume (MCV) displayed strong evidence for both overall ($P<0.001$) and nonlinear ($P=0.02$) effects, with risk increasing at macrocytic levels.
-Mean corpuscular haemoglobin (MCH) and red blood cell distribution width (RDW) demonstrated significant overall associations (both $P<0.001$), but their nonlinear components were not significant ($P_{\text{nonlinear}}=0.32$ and $P_{\text{nonlinear}}=0.89$), indicating approximately linear gradients across their distributions.

-For renal function biomarkers, cystatin~C showed a modest but significant overall association ($P<0.001$) with a largely linear increase in risk above the median.
-Creatinine had a weaker overall signal ($P=0.02$) and no evidence of nonlinearity ($P_{\text{nonlinear}}=0.83$), whereas urate was not associated with MM (overall $P=0.90$).
-Corrected calcium showed no strong overall ($P=0.11$) or nonlinear ($P_{\text{nonlinear}}=0.67$) association, although a subtle risk elevation was observed at the upper range of the distribution.

-Across biomarkers, incident MM cases tended to cluster in clinically interpretable high-risk regions of the biomarker distributions (black tick marks in Figure~\ref{fig:spline}), closely paralleling the spline-derived HR estimates.
-Together, these dose--response analyses highlight that abnormalities in protein metabolism and red blood cell indices exert their strongest effects within specific, sometimes nonlinear exposure ranges, whereas renal and calcium markers show comparatively modest or negligible associations.